 Should you wish to visit please contact the secretary first using the CONTACT button at the top of the page.

-From time to time we may have an outing; in the last twelve months we have been to The Last Night of the Proms at Sterts, had a hands-on workshop at Jo Downs, and visited the Brain Tumour lab. at Plymouth Science Park and the Air Ambulance HQ.
+From time to time we may have an outing; in the last twelve months we have been to The Last Night of the Proms at Sterts, had a hands-on workshop at Jo Downs, visited the Brain Tumour lab. at Plymouth Science Park and the Air Ambulance HQ.

 This is a service organisation, which we give mainly through the shop in Southgate Street and by taking part in local events, but it is also about fellowship, and we enjoy being in each other's company and making a difference..